-Once Toshiba installed DocuWare, this company's Human Resources department virtually eliminated paper from the employment application process.
-With the help of DocuWare and a custom-built web portal for applicants, all applications flow seamlessly into the system.
-Applications are reviewed online and routed electronically-saving paper, money, and time-while effortlessly building a database for future reference and reporting.
+Once Toshiba Business Solutions in California installed DocuWare, this company's Human Resources department virtually eliminated paper from the employment application process.
+With the help of DocuWare, and a custom-built web portal for applicants, today, all applications flow seamlessly into the system, are reviewed online, and routed electronically-saving paper, money, and time-while effortlessly building a database for future reference and reporting.